Chinonso Ukah

-Chinonso Ukah (born May 27, 1996) is a Nigerian comedienne, influencer and actress, known by her stage name Nons Minaj or Ada Jesus.
+Chinonso Ukah (born 27 May 1994) is a Nigerian actress, comedian, and social media influencer.
+She is known by her stage name Nons Miraj or Ada Jesus.

 Personal life

-Chinonso Ukah was born in Abia State, Nigeria.
-She had her secondary education at Command Secondary School and studied at Babcock University where she earned an MBA in Public Administration.
+Nons Miraj was born in Abia State, Nigeria.
+She had her secondary education at Command Secondary School and studied at Babcock University.
+She is the host of one of the biggest shows in Nigeria 'the hunt games show' which started 2023.

 Career

 Movie

 She took part in the Next Movie Star, Nigerian TV reality show and became first runner-up.

-Chinonso began her acting career in the mid 2015, starring in Nollywood horror film "Quiet".
+Chinonso began her acting career in mid-2015, starring in the Nollywood horror film Quiet.
 She began full time acting in 2017, after gaining admission into the university.

-She has also featured in several other Nollywood movies including, Imperfect (2019) Pandora's Box (2020), Our Wife (2019), The Third Wheel (2021), Hustle (2021), among others.
+She has also featured in several other Nollywood movies including, Imperfect (2019).

 Comedy

 Nons Minaj gained prominence in the comedy industry through the posting of her viral magical-mother skits on social media.

 Some of her skits have featured Nigerian celebrities including Kanayo O. Kanayo, Don Jazzy, Peruzzi, among others.